AIB may accelerate job cuts after hiring freeze

 He added: “We have advised the union that a temporary hold on recruitment and promotion has been put in place in line with the bank’s renewed focus on cost discipline.”

-Ulster Bank chief executive Jane Howard told The Irish Times in an interview this week that the bank is planning a fresh round of job cuts, while Permanent TSB CEO Jeremy Masding said in July that in the climate of “lower for longer” official interest rates, the “key battleground” will be in improving operating efficiency, which analysts have taken to mean cost cutting.
+Ulster Bank chief executive Jane Howard told The Irish Times in an interview this week that the bank is planning a fresh round of job cuts, while Permanent TSB chief executive Jeremy Masding said in July that in the climate of “lower for longer” official interest rates, the “key battleground” will be in improving operating efficiency, which analysts have taken to mean cost-cutting.